-Line 29 - Deductions allowed from receipts on lines 19 through 22 and lines 25 through 27 are the following:
+Line 27 - Deductions allowed from receipts on lines 17 through 20 and lines 23 through 25 are the following:

-- receipts from sales for resale, (however, telephone and telegraph companies cannot deduct receipts from sales for resale effective on July 1, 1989, and thereafter); - cash discounts (including EDZ 3% rate reduction) taken by the customer; - uncollectible accounts; and - taxes imposed by New York State or its municipalities or the federal government where the taxpayer is merely a collection agency for the taxing authority (e.g. state and local sales tax, federal excise taxes).
+- receipts from sales for resale, (however, telephone and telegraph companies cannot deduct receipts from sales for resale effective on July 1, 1989, and thereafter); - cash discounts taken by the customer; - uncollectible accounts; and - taxes imposed by New York State or its municipalities or the federal government where the taxpayer is merely a collection agency for the taxing authority (e.g., state and local sales tax, federal excise taxes).

-Enter all deductions listed above which are included as receipts on lines 19 through 22 and lines 25 through 27.
+Enter all deductions listed above which are included as receipts on lines 17 through 20 and lines 23 through 25.
 Attach a statement listing all deductions.

-Line 31 - Receipts from interest and dividends allocated to New York State - Enter receipts from interest and dividends from sources within New York State without any deduction for any expense incurred in connection with the receipt.
+Line 29 - Receipts from interest and dividends allocated to New York State - Enter receipts from interest and dividends from sources within New York State without any deduction for any expense incurred in connection with the receipt.
 Do not include interest and dividends received from any of the following: